codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 * in a specific step to mark it as ignored if it fails
 * at the root level of the pipeline if you want to apply it to all steps

-Therefore if you want your pipeline to keep running to completion regardless of errors the following syntax is possible:
+Therefore, if you want your pipeline to keep running to completion regardless of errors the following syntax is possible:

 ```
 version: '1.0'